 Low Income Superannuation Tax Offset (LISTO)

-The LISTO provides a super contribution tax payment of up to $500 (not indexed) annually for low income earners.
-The payment amount will be equivalent to 15% of concessional contributions (including employer contributions) made by or for individuals with an adjusted taxable income that does not exceed $37,000.
+The LISTO provides a super contribution payment between a minimum of $10 and maximum of $500 (not indexed) annually for low income earners.
+The payment amount will be equivalent to 15% of the total concessional contributions (including employer contributions) made by or for individuals with an adjusted taxable income that does not exceed $37,000.

-For further information including information about the eligibility criteria for the LISC, refer to www.ato.gov.au.
+For further information, including information about the eligibility criteria for the LISTO, refer to www.ato.gov.au.

 RESTRICTIONS ON WHEN YOU CAN ACCESS YOUR BENEFITS

 Superannuation is a long-term investment.
-The Government has placed restrictions on when you can access your superannuation as a lump sum or via an income stream.
+The Government has placed restrictions on when you can access your superannuation.
 In general, Members cannot access their benefits until they have reached age 65 or have reached their Preservation Age and have permanently retired from the workforce.

-Preservation is a legislative term that means that you must keep your superannuation benefits in a superannuation or rollover fund until your permanent retirement from the workforce after attaining your Preservation Age or you satisfy some other condition of release (see below).
+Preservation is a legislative term that means that a superannuation trustee must keep your superannuation benefits in the superannuation or rollover fund until your permanent retirement from the workforce after attaining your Preservation Age or you satisfy some other condition of release (see below).